 - look after your teeth and gums during treatment (ask your dentist for advice)

 - tell your dentist you are taking a bisphosphonate before having any dental treatment.

-Tell your doctor and dentist straight away if you develop:
+Tell your cancer specialist and dentist straight away if you at any time you develop:

 - swelling or redness in your gums

 Very rarely, bones in the outer ear may be affected by this treatment.
 Always tell your doctor if you have any:

 - discharge from your ear

 You should also let them know if you notice any other changes in your ears or hearing.

 Rarely, clodronate can cause an allergic reaction.
 If you suddenly feel breathless or develop an itchy rash, seek medical advice immediately.